-Priority Mandatory Priority Group First Covered persons (veterans and eligible spouses) who are recipients of public assistance, other low-income individuals, or are basic skills deficient.
-Second Non-covered persons who are recipients of public assistance, other low-income individuals, or are basic skills deficient.
-Third Covered persons (veterans and eligible spouses) who are not recipients of public assistance, other low-income individuals, or basic skills deficient.
-Fourth Non-covered persons who are not recipients of public assistance, are not other low-income individuals, and are not basic skills deficient, but who's income is under 175 percent of poverty as indicated in SWC Policy WS816 Attachment B - Income Guidelines and for whom a WIOA Adult program operator determines that the individual has a barrier to employment.
+Priority Mandatory Priority Group First Covered persons (veterans and eligible spouses) who are low-income, recipients of public assistance, or basic skills deficient.
+Second Individuals (non-covered persons) who are low-income (may include unemployed individuals), recipients of public assistance, or basic skills deficient.
+Third Covered persons (veterans and eligible spouses) who are not low-income and not basic skills deficient.
+Fourth The SAWDC gives fourth priority to individuals with income under 175 percent of poverty as indicated in the SAWDC Income Guidelines policy #W400 and for whom a WIOA Adult program operator determines that the individual has a barrier to employment.
 The program operator must document the barrier to employment on the Eligibility Criteria Form.